Division of Juvenile Justice, Unlocking History

 “Ex-Senator Preston of Nevada, after whom the Preston School is named, spoke of the origin of the institution and the good work for which it was intended,” reported the San Francisco Call, Jan.
 30, 1893.

 Assembly members and state senators promised they would find the money to pay to complete the necessary work.
-It took three years for the facility to finally open and accept wards.
+It took three years for the facility to finally open and accept youth.

 Preston School observes patriotic holidays

-Of interest is this note from 1898, “Sunday, May 29 – Each cadet was given an American flag and badge containing a picture of a battleship preparatory to the celebration tomorrow.”
+Of interest is this note from 1898: “Sunday, May 29 – Each cadet was given an American flag and badge containing a picture of a battleship (in preparation of) the celebration tomorrow.”

 “Monday, May 30 – This morning at 9:30 a.m. the three companies of cadets formed in front of the administration building.
-A large float representing the battleship Maine – most artistically gotten up by Mr. Tharsing – drawn by four horses headed the procession; then came the school band followed by the cadets, under command of Major Blair, who marched to Ione and took part in the exercises of Decoration Day.
-The school contingent was the main feature of the day’s proceedings.”
+A large float representing the battleship Maine, drawn by four horses, headed the procession.
+The school band, followed by the cadets under command of Major Blair, marched to Ione.
+(There they took) part in Decoration Day exercises.”

 Learn more about Whittier and Preston schools.